Frequently Asked Questions

 Can we use US money for tips?

 Absolutely!
-The Jardines Aggressor will accept USD and CUC for gratuities.
+The program you are on will accept USD and CUC for gratuities.

 How do we answer US Customs questions when returning to the USA?